margo-K/clever-assn/README.md

 * 8.5% of apps are in more than 100 districts (8 apps total)

 ###What do we know
 So far, we've just scratched the surface of what this data set (or the larger data set of which its part) can tell us.
 We have a basic idea of how apps and district connections are made, but to really dig deeper, we need to think about what underlying questons we might want to answer.
 Clever has at least two entities that could be considered "customers" - app developers and school districts.
 As a company, Clever would presumably like to make both of these groups happy and help them meet their goals.
-We'd like to be able to use this data to understand how clever is working for these two customer types.
+We'd like to be able to use this data to understand how Clever is working for these two customer types.
 To do this, we have to first understand what their goals might be.

 In a real-life situation, I would rely on colleagues who speak directly to these different user groups to get an understanding of what it means for each of these groups to be "happy customers".
 In lieu of those conversatios, I'll venture to guess that for app developers, getting more installs over time would make them happy.
 School districts, on the other hand, ultimately want to them to be able to find the apps that they find useful and use Clever to provide their students with access to these apps.
-Without actual usage data, we can't get a firm grasp on how well used the particular apps school districts are.
+Without actual usage data, we can't get a firm grasp on how well used the particular apps school districts use are.
 We can, however, assume that a school district that either (a) integrates more apps over time or (b) expands the proportion of their students having access to the apps is happy with the service that's being provided.

 In this context, we notice a few things about the data above: